jscorrea16/CIDM-6330-Final-Project/README.md

 The purpose of my final project was to provide information about pests/vectors of the Texas Panhandle.
 My hope was to build a database that could be accessed by anyone.
 I also envisioned medical personnel uploading information to better understand the prevalence of disease spreading arthropods.
-My project was refactored a few times but it did not get to the point I had hoped.
+My project was refactored a few times, but it did not get to the point I had hoped.
 I admit the testing portion of my project was lacking as well as the ORM portion.